iliaslamrpou/knapsack/readme.txt

 Other folders:
 generator folder:
-    knapsack_gen.c      : Contains the code the knapsack generator
+    knapsack_gen.c      : Contains the code the knapsack generator (C++ code)
-    knapsackFilesCreator: This utils calls the knapsack generator to create 320 probles files oneClickCreator     : MsDos batch file that call the knapsackFilesCreator
+    knapsackFilesCreator: This utils calls the knapsack generator to create 320 probles files (C++ code) oneClickCreator     : MsDos batch file that call the knapsackFilesCreator (C++ code)

 //===================================
 Required hardware and software: